Long-COVID-19 Patients Are Getting Diagnosed With Rare Illnesses Like POTS

 The day Dr. Elizabeth Dawson was diagnosed with COVID-19, she awoke feeling as if she had a bad hangover.
 Four months later, in February 2021, she tested negative for the virus, but her symptoms have only worsened.

-Dawson is among what “waves and waves” of “long-haul” COVID patients who remain sick long after testing negative for the virus.
-A significant percentage are suffering from syndromes that few doctors understand or treat. the ranks of patients were swelled by pandemic newcomers.
+Dawson is among what Dr. David Goldstein, head of the National Institutes of Health’s Autonomic Medicine Section, called “waves and waves” of “long-haul” COVID patients who remain sick long after testing negative for the virus.
+A significant percentage are suffering from syndromes that few doctors understand or treat, primarily postural orthostatic tachycardia syndrome (POTS) and chronic fatigue syndrome (CFS).
+In fact, a yearlong wait to see specialists for these syndromes was common even before the ranks of patients were swelled by pandemic newcomers.
 For some, the consequences are life altering.

 Before last fall, Dawson, 44, a dermatologist from Portland, Oregon, routinely saw 25 to 30 patients a day, cared for her 3-year-old daughter and ran long distances.
 Today, her heart races when she tries to stand.
 She has severe headaches, constant nausea, and brain fog so extreme that, she says, it “feels like I have dementia.”
 Her fatigue is severe: “It’s as if all the energy has been sucked from my soul and my bones.”
 She can’t stand for more than 10 minutes without feeling dizzy.

-Through her own research, Dawson recognized she had typical symptoms of postural orthostatic tachycardia syndrome, or POTS, a disorder of the autonomic nervous system, which controls involuntary functions such as heart rate, blood pressure and vein contractions that assist blood flow.
+Through her own research, Dawson recognized she had typical symptoms of POTS, a disorder of the autonomic nervous system, which controls involuntary functions such as heart rate, blood pressure and vein contractions that assist blood flow.
 It’s a serious condition that sometimes overlaps with autoimmune problems, which involve the immune system attacking healthy cells.
 Before COVID-19, an estimated 3 million Americans had POTS.

 Many of those patients report it took them years to find a diagnosis.
-With her own suspected diagnosis in hand, Dawson soon discovered there were no specialists in autonomic disorders in Portland—in fact, there are only 75 board-certified autonomic disorder doctors in the U.S. The nonprofit organization Dysautonomia International provides a list of a handful of clinics and about 150 U.S. doctors who have been recommended by patients and agreed to be on the list.
+With her own suspected diagnosis in hand, Dawson soon discovered there were no specialists in autonomic disorders in Portland—in fact, there are only 75 board-certified autonomic disorder doctors in the U.S. There are some specialists in other fields, however, who have studied and treat POTS and similar syndromes from different angles.
+The nonprofit organization Dysautonomia International provides a list of a handful of clinics and about 150 U.S. doctors who have been recommended by patients and agreed to be on the list.

+Luckily, Dawson was able to user her contacts in the medical community to wrangle an appointment with a Portland neurologist within a week and was diagnosed with POTS and chronic fatigue syndrome (CFS).
+The two syndromes have overlapping symptoms, often including severe fatigue.
 For people without such connections and knowledge of the medical industry, particularly the low-income people and Black women long-COVID disproportionately affects, appointments typically must be made months in advance.

 Dr. Peter S. Rowe of Johns Hopkins University in Baltimore, a prominent researcher who has treated POTS and CFS patients for 25 years, says every doctor with expertise in POTS is seeing long-haul COVID patients with POTS, and every long-COVID patient he has seen with CFS also had POTS.
 He expects the lack of available treatment for these conditions to create a worsening public health scenario.
-“Decades of neglect of POTS and CFS have set us up to fail miserably,” says Rowe, who also recently authored a paper on how COVID-19 can trigger CFS.
+“Decades of neglect of POTS and CFS [chronic fatigue syndrome] have set us up to fail miserably,” says Rowe, who also recently authored a paper on how COVID-19 can trigger CFS.

+The prevalence of POTS was documented in a separate international survey of 3,762 long-COVID patients, leading researchers to conclude that all COVID-19 patients who have rapid heartbeat, dizziness, brain fog or fatigue “should be screened for POTS.”
 A “significant infusion of health care resources and a significant additional research investment” will be needed to address the growing caseload, the American Autonomic Society said in a recent statement.

 Lauren Stiles, who founded Dysautonomia International in 2012 after being diagnosed with POTS, says patients who have suffered for decades worry about the growing number of people “who need testing and treating but the lack of growth in doctors skilled in autonomic nervous system disorders.”
 On the other hand, she hopes increasing awareness among physicians will at least get patients with dysautonomia diagnosed more quickly than in the past.